SscSPs/color/README.md

 # Getting Started with Color

-There's one page application that can show you monotone color palets with different shades (S and L) The base idea is to get the hue from user and use that to create the pallet,
+A single page application that can show you monotone color palettes with different shades (S and L).
+The base idea is to get the hue from the user and use that to create the palette.

 ### Setting up

 - In order to run the application on your local machine, follow the steps given below:

 1. Install Node.js from [https://nodejs.org/en/]
 2. Clone the repository.
-You can paste the below command in your local shell/terminal.
+You can paste the following command in your local shell/terminal.

    ```sh
    git clone https://github.com/SscSPs/color.git